 The role of the teacher at Pivot Charter School is to monitor student progress online daily, provide feedback, encouragement and support to students, provide academic support in their areas of expertise for students needing help and produce accurate, timely and compliant documentation of independent study attendance.
 Teachers do not necessarily provide direct instruction to a “class” of students on a daily basis but are at the resource center every day.
 The teacher, called an Educational Coordinator, counsels, mentors, provides oversight and direction and provides whatever support it takes to help students succeed in their academic endeavors.

 The Educational Coordinators of Pivot North Bay:

-After ten years teaching English at the high school level in both Santa Rosa City School District and San Marcos School District, Ms. Clopton is very excited to land at Pivot Charter School.
-Ms. Clopton received her Bachelor’s degree in English and a single subject teaching credential from Sonoma State and have professional development experience in everything from AP Language Arts to AVID.
+After ten years teaching English at the high school level in both Santa Rosa City School District and San Marcos School District, Ms. Clopton was very excited to land at Pivot Charter School.
+Ms. Clopton received her Bachelor’s degree in English and a single subject teaching credential from Sonoma State and has professional development experience in everything from AP Language Arts to AVID.
 Ms. Clopton truly enjoys assisting all students with achieving their own personal academic goals as well as realizing their full potential and feels that Pivot provides both the structure and the flexibility needed to create independent learners.
-During the rare moments when she is not teaching, thinking about teaching, preparing to teach or reflecting on teaching, she loves to spend time outdoors with her family, go dancing with my friends, listen to all kinds of good music and read anything and everything she can get her hands on.
+During the rare moments when she is not teaching, thinking about teaching, preparing to teach or reflecting on teaching, she loves to spend time outdoors with her family, go dancing with her friends, listen to all kinds of good music and read anything and everything she can get her hands on.
 She hopes to travel the world with her husband and young children and to help teach them the value of experience and the power of diversity.